vanshksharma/Slam-app/readme.md

 - priority: optional (must be one of the following: "low", "medium", "high")
 - start_date: optional (must be in the format YYYY-MM-DD)
 - due_date: optional (must be in the format YYYY-MM-DD)
-- status: optional (must be one of the following: "incomplete", "complete")
+- status: optional (must be one of the following: "not_started", "in_progress", "complete")
 - lead: optional
+- description: optional

 Command:
 ```